UAB Blazers: Football

 UAB began its football program in the early 1990s.
 Jim Hilyer was the first head coach of the Blazers, coaching from 1991 to 1994.

 Beginning with the first NCAA sanctioned Division III football team in 1991, UAB joined Division I-AA in 1993 and moved to Division I-A in 1996, joining Conference USA in 1999.

 Coach Watson Brown took over as head coach in 1995 and held the position through the end of the 2006 season, when he left for Tennessee Tech.
 Neil Callaway was named head coach after a deal with Jimbo Fisher collapsed.
 After five seasons, Callaway was dismissed, and Garrick McGee was hired from the University of Arkansas after Callaway was released.
 He held the post for two years before leaving to accept the offensive coordinator job at the University of Louisville, replaced by Bill Clark.

-In 2000, UAB achieved a monumental victory by beating LSU in Baton Rouge.
+In 2000, UAB achieved a significant victory by beating LSU in Baton Rouge.
 In 2004, UAB reached its first ever bowl game, falling 59–40 in the Hawaii Bowl to Hawaii.
-In 2011, an effort to build an on-campus stadium failed to gain approval by the University of Alabama board of trustees; this served as a harbinger of the program's eventual termination following the 2014 season.
+In 2011, an effort to build an on-campus stadium failed to gain approval by the University of Alabama board of trustees; this served as a precursor of the program's eventual termination following the 2014 season.
 UAB announced on June 1, 2015, that their football program will be re-instated.
 UAB was granted permission by the NCAA to rejoin NCAA Division I FBS level football and would be bowl-eligible when they officially returned to the field in fall 2017.
-The Blazers responded with the program's best regular-season record ever at 8–4.
-They would lose the Bahamas Bowl to Ohio.

-In 2018 the Blazers overachieved, completing their best season to date by finishing the year with a school record of 11–3 and a dominating win (37–13) over Northern Illinois in the 2018 Boca Raton Bowl.
-This marked UAB's first bowl game win in school history.
+In its first year back from the two-year hiatus, UAB went 8-5 in 2017 and became bowl eligible after defeating Rice 52–21 at Legion Field.
+The program's defining moment came on December 1, 2018, when UAB defeated Middle Tennessee to win its first Conference USA championship, and the first conference championship in program history.
+Two weeks later, the Blazers beat Northern Illinois 37–13 in the Cheribundi Boca Raton Bowl for the program's first bowl victory.

 The Blazers moved into the new Protective Stadium on the grounds of the Birmingham–Jefferson Convention Complex in 2021.
+Alex Mortensen, who was named UAB’s eighth head coach in December 2025, is the program’s current head coach.